 Luckily, there are certain insurance policies that can help protect you from such situations: uninsured/underinsured motorist coverage (UM/UIM).
 These types of coverage will cover both medical expenses and property damage, and it’s required for insurance companies to offer it to customers.

 Insurance can complicate a personal injury case very quickly, especially if one or more drivers do not possess adequate coverage.
-If you find yourself in this situation, don’t hesitate to contact Houston car accident attorneys Neal Davis and Jed Silverman for help.
+If you find yourself in this situation, don’t hesitate to contact Houston car accident attorney Neal Davis for help.
 We’re prepared to negotiate with insurance companies and help you receive all the compensation you may be due.
 If we don’t win, you don’t pay.
 That’s our No Fee Guarantee.
 Contact us today for a free consultation and let us guide you through the legal process.